 When a driver fails to use the turn signals, it increases the risk of a car accident.
 Turn signals let the other road users know where the vehicle in front of them is going.
-Spontaneous lane change or a sudden turn without signaling does not give time to the other motorists to adjust their vehicles, which can result in an accident.
+Spontaneous lane change or a sudden turn without signaling does not give time to the other motorists to adjust their vehicles, which can result in a car accident.
 California law allows victims of car accidents to file a personal injury claim if their injuries were the result of a negligent driver not using turn signals.

 Turn Signals are Important